Salford City Council does not accept unauthorised encampments on council-owned land or on public highways.

 What rights do people have?

 Everyone has rights, including travellers, the local community and the people who own the land where an unauthorised encampment is located.
-Ethnic groups who have a particular culture, language or values, are protected from discrimination by the Race Relations (Amendment) Act 2000 and the Human Rights Act 1998.
+Ethnic groups who have a particular culture, language or values, are protected from discrimination by the Equalities Act 2010.

 The decision to adopt a travelling lifestyle where housing need is met through living within a vehicle either on a long or short-term basis is made by a wide variety of people for a wide variety of reasons.
 It is therefore important that travellers are not denied the right to mainstream services that the council provides.